adnan-205/Educonnect-1/DEPLOYMENT_READINESS.md

 ## ✅ Project Status: **READY FOR DEPLOYMENT** (with self-hosted Jitsi)

-This document provides a comprehensive assessment of your EduConnect project's deployment readiness.
+This document provides a comprehensive assessment of your TutorConnected project's deployment readiness.

 ## 🎥 **NEW: Self-Hosted Jitsi Meet**